-“Rotator cuff” might sound like some sort of car part, but it’s actually a part of your shoulder joint — a really important part.
-Your rotator cuff is a collection of muscles, tendons, and ligaments that work together to help your shoulder move.
-The cuff also keeps the ball part of the shoulder joint inside the concave socket.
-Rotator cuff injuries are common, partly because so many structures are involved.
-Plus, since you use your rotator cuff for most shoulder movements, even a minor injury can wind up causing a lot of pain.
-Some types of rotator cuff injuries respond well to conservative treatments, while others need more aggressive medical care.
-Here’s what to do if you have rotator cuff shoulder pain.
+A “rotator cuff” might sound like a car part, but it’s actually a crucial part of your shoulder joint.
+The rotator cuff is a collection of muscles, tendons, and ligaments that work together to help your shoulder move.
+It also keeps the ball of the shoulder joint inside the concave socket.
+As there are so many structures involved, experiencing a rotator cuff injury is quite common.
+Since you use your rotator cuff for most shoulder movements, even a minor injury can be painful.

-Both traumatic injuries and everyday wear and tear can cause rotator cuff damage.
-Most rotator cuff pain involves tendon inflammation (tendinitis).
-The most common cause of tendonitis is repetitive use.
-If you use your shoulders a lot for lifting, reaching, or throwing, you’re more likely to have tendinitis.
-It tends to be more common among athletes and older people whose tendons are weaker.
+Both traumatic injuries and everyday wear and tear can cause rotator cuff injuries.
+Most rotator cuff pain involves tendon inflammation (tendonitis), commonly caused by repetitive use.
+If you use your shoulders a lot for lifting, reaching, or throwing, you’re more likely to have tendonitis—which is why this condition tends to be more common among athletes.
 In more extreme cases, the tendons can start to fray, a condition called tendinosis.

 Rotator cuff symptoms can vary to some degree based on the type and extent of your injury.
-The most common symptom is pain when you move your shoulder.
+The most common symptom is pain when moving your shoulder.
 Usually, the pain feels like a deep aching along the top and side of the joint.
-Sometimes, you’ll feel pain in your arm as well as around the front and side of your shoulder.
-You’ll have pain when you lift your arm over your head or try to use your arm to lift something heavy.
-Pain is often accompanied by weakness in the arm, and if you try to sleep on your side, your pain can intensify.
+Sometimes, pain will radiate down the arm as well as around the front and side of the shoulder.
+You’ll have pain when lifting your arm over your head or lifting something heavy.
+Pain is often accompanied by weakness in the arm, and if you try to sleep on your injured side, the pain can intensify.
 Like other types of muscle and tendon damage, rotator cuff injuries may cause very mild symptoms or no symptoms at all during their early stages.

 How is a rotator cuff injury diagnosed and treated?

-Dr. Van Thiel uses an array of tests and exams to diagnose rotator cuff injuries, beginning with a thorough exam of your shoulder.
-During your office visit, he’ll move your shoulder in different ways to pinpoint your rotator cuff pain location and test your shoulder function and strength.
+Dr. Van Thiel uses an array of tests and exams for diagnosing a rotator cuff injury, beginning with a thorough exam of your shoulder.
+During your office visit, he’ll move your shoulder in different ways to pinpoint the location of your rotator cuff pain and test your shoulder function and strength.
 He’ll also ask you about your activities, your medical history, and the specific nature of your symptoms.
 Often, he’ll prescribe diagnostic imaging, like X-rays or MRI, to obtain images of the inside of your shoulder.
 The exam and imaging tests enable Dr. Van Thiel to prescribe a customized course of rotator cuff injury treatment.

 In most cases, rotator cuff treatment begins conservatively, with exercises and gentle stretching designed to reduce inflammation and restore normal joint function.
-You might benefit from ice packs and over-the-counter pain medicines, and in some cases, Dr. Van Thiel may recommend joint injections to provide more immediate and targeted relief.
+You might also benefit from ice packs and over-the-counter pain medicines.
+In some cases, Dr. Van Thiel may recommend joint injections to provide more immediate and targeted relief.